 This band's profile is 'invisible', meaning that it's much less prominent on the site - either because it's incomplete, or maybe doesn't entirely fit MS format.

-In 1999 the band played at the Steel Warrior's Festival (with Tarantula and Ancient Rites) and their show was seen by the Portuguese label Recital's A&R manager.
-A contract was offered and in October'99 they entered the "Rec'n'Roll" studio to record the pre-production of the debut album.
-After listening three songs and one intro the label decided to release it as an EP called "Last Prophecy".
-Meanwhile the band opened for Stratovarius in Vila das Aves Stadium, Portugal.
+In 1999 the band played at the Steel Warrior's Festival (with Tarantula, Ancient RitesOratory, etc) and their show was seen by the Portuguese label Recital's A&R manager.
+A contract was offered and in October'99 they entered the Rec'n'Roll studio to record the pre-production of the debut album.
+After listening those 3 songs and 1 intro the label decided to release it as an EP called "Last Prophecy".
+Meanwhile the band opened for the Finnish STRATOVARIUS in Vila das Aves Stadium.
 The response to "Last Prophecy" was amazing with great reviews from all over the world.

 In 2004 the band continued doing live dates, hitting the road with the "Beyond: The Tour 2004".
 After the tour, the band entered studio again completing another EP called "Interludium".